jitheshktv/JK_TIBCO/rv-install/README.md

 version : 0.1.1
 - Removed the home rv_home_dir attribute with the rv_major_version, and dynamically set the home directory in the recipe.

-version : 0.1.2
-- Added the new attribute (default['rv-install']['install']['explicit_rvinstall_needed'] = 'true').
-This is to check if an explicit rv installation is required, since in older versions, RV is installed as part of TRA.